sarwanpasha/Age-of-Onset-GWAS/README.md

 # Age of Onset GWAS Pipeline — Admixed Population Cohort

-A modular, HPC-ready pipeline for genome-wide association study (GWAS) of **Alzheimer's Disease Age of Onset (AOO)** in an admixed cohort.
+A modular pipeline for genome-wide association study (GWAS) of **Alzheimer's Disease Age of Onset (AOO)** in an admixed cohort.
 The pipeline combines linear and survival (Cox PH) regression approaches, with full quality control, visualization, and gene/pathway analysis steps.

 ---